Korons/isbndb-cli/README.md

 Search by keyword
     isbndbtool -k YOUR_API_KEY -q KEYWORD

+Search by keyword in index
+    isbndbtool -k YOUR_API_KEY -q KEYWORD -i INDEX

 ### Some interesting usage examples:

 Show all info about book 'prince of thorns'